UniGraz@Museum

 ---------------------------------------

 Guided tours are available during regular opening hours (Monday 10.00–15.00, Wednesday and Friday 10.00–13.00) without prior booking.
-Guided tours outside these times are available on other weekdays by prior booking only (on weekdays via: franz.stangl@uni-graz.at).
+Guided tours outside these times are available on other weekdays by prior booking only (on weekdays via: franz.stangl(at)uni-graz.at).

 Every Monday at 10.00, there is also a guided tour at the UniGraz@Museum, which can be attended without prior booking.